wilfredstephenanfield/WilfredStephenAnfield/README.md

 - 🌱 **Southern hospitality meets global thinking** - infusing digital strategy with local wisdom, cultural responsiveness, and worldwide impact.

-- 🏛️ **Guardianship & conservatorship-informed design** – translating lived experience from court-appointed care, fiduciary responsibility, and person-centered advocacy into systems that protect **_and_** empower.
+- 🏛️ **Guardianship and conservatorship-informed design** – translating lived experience from court-appointed care, fiduciary responsibility, and person-centered advocacy into systems that protect **_and_** empower.

 - 💻 **Data dignity, digital consent, and data sovereignty** - advancing privacy, autonomy, and transparency in how communities' health and social data are governed and used.